 Gently remove the air filter.
 Behind the filter is the air intake nozzle.
 This hole leads directly to the carburetor, and it’s where you’re going to spray the starter fluid.

-Starter or starting fluid is a highly flammable mixture of volatile compounds that is designed to help start cold or difficult to start engines.
+Starter or starting fluid is a highly flammable mixture of volatile compounds designed to help start cold or difficult-to-start engines.